yuri-pochepko/documentation/source/content/basic-troubleshooting.md

 ### HTTPS Issues
 When resolving issues with Pantheon's [HTTPS](/https/) certificates, a good first step is to remove and re-add the domain, which will restart the certificate provisioning process.

+### Caching

+### Code Changes
+If changes to your code don't appear to be showing.

+Check that there isn't a .gitignore that may be ignoring those files. (git check-ignore -v path/to/file) Check composer dependencies.
+When a composer package has a .gitignore in it or a .git/ folder the platform is going to ignore the files in that folder.

+Conflicts

+Auto-resolve conflicts checkbox
+Deleted README.txt files can cause dashboard conflicts

 ## WordPress
 ### White Screen of Death (WSOD)
 The **WSOD** is a frustrating issue on WordPress sites, since it provides no useful information on the cause.
 The first place you should look for information is the [log files](/logs/).
 See [PHP Errors and Exceptions](https://pantheon.io/docs/php-errors) for more information on the type of errors you may find.